Everyone wants to save on heating and when fitted, back boilers were robust, solid products, not the greatest in efficiency terms, but reliable.

 As they were generally behind the fireplace in the lounge, anyone trying to live with one now is likely to find it rather noisy too.

 “In the 70s and 80s, there were very few wall-hung boilers around and what was around was very big and unsightly.
-Similarly, floor-standing boilers took up valuable floor space, so opting for a back boiler was a great alternative,” says Martyn Bridges, director, technical support, Worcester Bosch Group.
+Similarly, floor-standing boilers took up valuable floor space, so opting for a back boiler was a great alternative,” says a spokesperson from Worcester Bosch Group.

 Installed neatly behind a gas fire, a back boiler made effective use of the space behind the hearth where an open fire may previously have been.

 “The trend began to prove less popular when wall-hung boilers became lighter as they were much easier to access, and, when condensing boilers were made mandatory in 2005, the back boiler market all but dried up,” explains Bridges.

 “Some of these boilers will be more than 30 years old, so parts may also not be readily available and you cannot update the old-style gas fire with a newer model.”

 Bridges shares his top tips for removing that old unit…

 1. How easy is it to remove a back boiler?